TangoAgency/avatar-view/README.md

 - Avatar background color is calculated using hashCode() method called on a given name string.
 - Default border width is 2dp and default border color is white.
 - Placeholder letters are currently always white (in future user will be able to choose a different color).
+- It is recommended to set your default placeholder string as short as possible (the best would be 1 letter)

 ####Feel free to create issues and pull requests!